iotaledger/susee-streams-poc/README.md

 functionality.
 Additionally the static library *streams-poc-lib* provides C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.

 Following test applications are contained.
-For more details please see below in the
+For more details regarding the general usecase please see below in the
 <a href="#applications-and-workflows">Applications and workflows</a> section:
 * *ESP32 Sensor*<br>
   * Imitates the processes running in the smart meter (a.k.a. *Sensor*)